-- If the total trailer weight exceeds 1000 lb.
-(453 kg), trailer brakes are required. - Never tap into your vehicle's hydraulic system, as this will lower the vehicle's braking effectiveness. - Never tow a trailer without using a safety chain securely attached to both the trailer and the vehicle.
+- If the gross trailer weight exceeds unbraked TWR, trailer brakes are required.
+Toyota recommends trailers with brakes that conform to all applicable federal and state/provincial regulations. - Never tap into your vehicle's hydraulic system, as this will lower the vehicle's braking effectiveness. - Never tow a trailer without using a safety chain securely attached to both the trailer and the vehicle.
 If damage occurs to the coupling unit or hitch ball, there is danger of the trailer wandering into another lane.